För recept på svenska, klicka här: Run Far energibollar

 2 tbsp (42 g) honey

 2 tbsp (12 g) coconut flakes

-- Place all ingredients in a food processor and blend until you have a more or less uniform paste.
+- Place all ingredients except the coconut flakes in a food processor and blend until you have a more or less uniform paste.

 - Shape into balls, and roll in coconut flakes (save any leftover coconut flakes in a jar for next time, instead of tossing them out!).

 - Store in the fridge until show time.